 Long Acting Reversible Contraception: A Birth Control Method Many Gynecologists Choose for Themselves

-Over 40% of women’s health providers choose the Intrauterine Device (IUD) for themselves in one study.
-However, only about 12-18% of American women overall are choosing an IUD or other long-acting reversible contraception methods (LARC).
+Over 40% of women’s health providers choose the Intrauterine Device (IUD) for themselves according to one study.
+However, The American College of Obstetricians and Gynecologists reports that only about 12% of American women overall are choosing an IUD or other long-acting reversible contraception methods (LARC).
 These gynecologists and other providers help their patients learn about the advantages they enjoy themselves.
 Long-acting reversible contraceptive (LARC) methods like the intrauterine device (IUD) and arm implant (Nexplanon) are very reliable types of birth control that provide years of protection against pregnancy with a single device.

 As a gynecologist, I occasionally see a woman who is struggling with a serious emotional problem.
 Sometimes she realizes that challenges like being stuck in an unhealthy relationship, substance use, self-harm, or eating disorders (anorexia, compulsive eating) have become lifelong battles.
 Many women cannot explain the issues that interfere with a healthy life.
 Too often, a woman’s first steps on this path began years before.

 Pre-teens and teenagers are under lots of pressure these days.
 Recognizing emotional changes that are different from normal teenage angst is a hard part of parenting.
 One aspect of teens’ emotional and…